DaveParillo/critters/README.md

 Compiling
 =========

-Requires a ISO C++11 compatible compiler and the ncurses library.
+Requires a ISO C++11 compatible compiler and both the ncurses and SDL2 libraries.
+In either * nix, MacOSX, or cygwin, install ncurses-devel, SDL2, and SDLttf.
+The fonts used are checked in here.

 Compiles in clang or g++ under cygwin with: